Region 6: Delta SierraServing Amador, Calaveras, San Joaquin, Stanislaus, and Tuolumne Counties

 Region 6 Highlights

-Floodplain and Delta Ecology Institute brings together the curricula of EEI, Delta Studies and Project WET to create meaningful activities for the classroom and interesting content learning for the teacher.
-The Institute runs June 5, 6 and 7 and has a follow up date of November 8, 2017.
-Enjoy a full-day bus tour of the Sacramento/San Joaquin Delta, four full meals and a stipend of $200 upon completion.
-College units also available.
+Delta Studies Institute brings together the curricula of EEI, Delta Studies and Project Learning Tree to create meaningful NGSS connected activities for the classroom and interesting content learning for the teacher.
+The Institute begins September 16 with a full-day tour of the delta.
+November 15 is curriculum night, and May 8, 2018 is project sharing.
+Enjoy three meals and a stipend of $200 upon completion.
+One college unit is available.
 Click on the above title for more information and registration.

 MEANDER Field Studies: Mentorship in Ecological Awareness through Nature Discovery, Exploration, and Regeneration.
 The new Durham Ferry Outdoor Education Center is offering field trips for fourth grade students to hike in the riparian ecosystem of the San Joaquin River, asking questions and making discoveries.